sotiraslab/AgileFormer/README.md

         - [**vanilla PyTorch**] We also provide the implementation provided by official PyTorch
         - **Note:** Our code will search all the aforementioned three options in order: if tvdcn is installed, we will use it; elif mmcv is installed, we will use mmcv; else we will use implementation provided by Pytorch.

 - **Final Takeaway:** We suggest installing PyTorch >= 2.1, CUDA >= 12.1 for better compatability of all pacakges (especially tvdcn and natten).
-It is also possible to install those two packages with lower PyTorch and CUDA version, but may need to build from source.
+It is also possible to install those two packages with lower PyTorch and CUDA version, but they may need to be built from source.

 ## 3. Evaluate Pretrained Models
 We provide the pretrained models in the tiny and base versions of AgileFormer, as listed below.